mxhammadali/Data-Science-Portfolio/Chicago Public Schools EDA/README.md

 ### Installing

-* Save the files from the folder named Data (click the green "clone or download" button and then click "Download ZIP").
+* Save the files from the folder named Datasets (click the green "clone or download" button and then click "Download ZIP").
 * Read the files by using Pandas's read_csv method(**pd.read_csv("filepath")**).

 ### Executing program